Dendermonde nursery attack: Murder of Elza Van Raemdonck

 On 16 January, at approx. 1 p.m., De Gelder wore his water inspector disguise and his bulletproof vest.
-He rode to Varsenare, part of Jabbeke, on his bicycle with the intention of killing everyone in the neighborhood.
+He returned to Vrasene on his bicycle with the intention of killing everyone in Galgstraat, as well as the people living in Zillebeekstraat.
 He parked his bicycle in a hidden spot before approaching the door to a house.
 He pulled out his knife and hid it in his jacket, before ringing the doorbell.
 He was also carrying several items related to water inspection.
 Elza Van Raemdonck answered the door, and De Gelder introduced himself as a water inspector.
 He asked Van Raemdonck if he could check her water meter to take samples.
 Van Raemdonck allowed him in and let him enter her bedroom, as the water meter was located there.
 Once in the bedroom, De Gelder pulled out his knife and stabbed Van Raemdonck in the chest, neck, and stomach.
 She collapsed between the wall and bed.

 After killing Van Raemdonck, De Gelder wiped the blood on his knife on her sweater.
 He checked the house to see if anyone else was home, only to realize no one else was there.
 He returned to Van Raemdonck's body and poked her cheek to see if she was dead.
 After verifying, De Gelder checked his clothes for blood before putting his items in a backpack.
 He got on his bicycle and rode back home.
 At approx. 4:55 p.m., Van Raemdonck's husband returned home and called the police after discovering his wife's body.

 During his ride back home, De Gelder briefly stopped midway to cover up his makeup.
 He returned to his apartment at 3 p.m.
 De Gelder changed his hair color from red to brown, and spent several hours in the bathroom processing the murder in his head.
 Later in the evening, De Gelder attended a stand-up comedy show before going back home at 11 p.m.
 He struggled to sleep for the entire night.

 The next day, De Gelder looked up the murder on the internet.
 After being relieved that he wasn't a suspect, he made a "scoreboard" document to track his victims.
 He would spend the next few days planning an attack on three daycare centers in Dendermonde after looking up contract killers, serial killers, and mass murderers.